kahnclusions/ck-dot-dev/content/2024-05-15--leptos-and-nix.md

 And if you visit that link in your favourite browser then you should see your leptos app.
 You can also do `nix develep -c $SHELL` and then run commands like `just watch` to use watch mode!
 Hooray, we did it!

 For reference here is my working [flake.nix](https://github.com/kahnclusions/ck-dot-dev/blob/main/flake.nix).

+Next time, I'll show how to include this flake in your Nix system configuration to deploy and run it on a server.